Tesfa8186/6-Week6-WeatherDashboard-Challenge/README.md

 This app will help the user to check temprature, wind-speed and humidity for selected city.

 # How to Install and Run
-This app ia a web browser to see weather condition and user could run in any devices.
+This app ia a web browser to see weather condition and user could run in any devices (desktop,tablet & mobile).
 # How to Use the App
 when a user search for a city it shows current and weather as well as 5 days forcast.
 It very useful for trip plan and other events.